Cheapest cars to insure in the UK 2023

 • Low car crash statistics.
 Insurance companies look at crash statistics and consider the level of risk before they insure any car.
 If your chosen vehicle is statistically less likely to be involved in road accidents, you may get a cheaper insurance rate.

 • Easy to repair or replace.
-The more it costs to repair your car after an accident, the more risk it presents to an insurer.
-Possessing a vehicle that is easier to repair will result in lower premiums.
+Cars that cost less to repair after an accident present a lower risk to insurers.
+Owning a vehicle that is easier to repair will result in lower premiums.

 Why are some cars more expensive to insure?

-In contrast, a car that falls within a higher insurance group will typically be more valuable, possess a more powerful engine and be more expensive to repair.
-All of which will push up the cost of insurance.
+In contrast, cars that fall within higher insurance groups will typically be more valuable, possess more powerful engines, and be more expensive to repair.
+All of these will push up the cost of insurance.

 • Sports cars and high performance vehicles.
-This is a red flag for insurers, as they assume it will typically be driven faster than a standard car and therefore face a higher risk of being more severely damaged.
+This is a red flag for insurers, as they assume such cars will typically be driven faster than a standard car.
+They’ll therefore face a higher risk of being more severely damaged.

 • Soft tops or convertibles.
 Vehicles with soft tops are easier to break into than conventional cars, and they tend to need repairs at some point, so they represent a substantial risk to the insurer.

 • Modified cars.
-Cars that have added features like more horsepower or tinted windows are generally more expensive to cover.
+Cars that have added features such as more horsepower or tinted windows are generally more expensive to cover, because they’ll cost more to repair.

-• Age of your car.
-Spare parts can be much harder to track down for older cars.
+• The age of your car.
+Spare parts can be much harder to track down for very old cars, in particular classics.

 • Diesel cars.
 Diesel cars often cost more to repair than cars that need petrol.

-• High-theft vehicle.
+• High-theft vehicles.
 Some types of cars are targeted more often by thieves, because they’re relatively easy to steal or strip for parts.
 Based on statistics alone, this could slightly elevate your rates.

 Bottom line

-While picking a cheaper car to insure is a sure-fire way to save on your premiums, it’s also important to note that there are lots of variables that determine your insurance rates and some of them are in your control.
+While picking a cheaper car to insure is a sure-fire way to save on your premiums, there are lots of other variables that determine your insurance rates.
+Some of them are within in your control.
 You can help push down your premiums by lowering your mileage, driving carefully, shopping around and paying upfront for the whole year.

 Frequently asked questions